-The historians believe that smallpox appeared around 10 000 B.C. during the first agricultural settlements in northeastern Africa.
+Historians believe that smallpox appeared around 10,000 B.C. during the first agricultural settlements in northeastern Africa.
 From there it spread to India by means of ancient Egyptian merchants.
 Furthermore, observations of typical skin rashes on Egyptian mummies dating from 1100 to 1580 B.C. give credence to theories that ancient Egypt was an early region with endemic smallpox.

-Unambiguous descriptions of the disease were documented in 4th-century China, 7th-century India and Mediterranean region, as well as 10th-century southwestern Asia.
+Unambiguous descriptions of the disease were documented in 4th-century China, 7th-century India, and the Mediterranean region, as well as 10th-century southwestern Asia.
 It is estimated that smallpox was introduced to Europe between the 5th and 7th centuries, with frequent epidemics during the Middle Ages.

 Variolation and vaccination